tempestrock/qmk/pst-01/README.md

 In order for the `.c` files to be linked into the resulting firmware, they need to be mentioned in `rules.mk` in the way `SRC += tapdance.c`.

+### Optimization

+Memory is a costly good, so optimization during the compilation and the linking is highly recommended.
+Is is helpful to set the right definitions in the file `rules.mk`.
+These determine which modules are finally included in the resulting firmware.

+### Building the Firmware

+There is a small script `bin/build-firmware.sh` available to build the firmware and copy the resulting `.hex` file into the `bin` directory.
+This way also the latest version of the firmware is stored in the Git repo.

+## Painting the Keyboard Layout

+I used and still use the [keyboard layout editor](http://www.keyboard-layout-editor.com/) for painting the keyboard layout (see the image at the top of this page).
+This web-based application has various flaws:

+- It is not updated anymore.
+- Thus, it does not use TLS (`http` instead of `https`)!
+- It is buggy when it comes to saving the results.

+The definition of the layout is done in a `JSON` file which can be saved (downloaded) and (up)loaded.
+Unfortunately, the storage of the keymap is buggy.
+Therefore I need to handle two variants of the keymap.
+These two - and the resulting image - can be found in the `resources` directory.